LTV Signatures in PDF

 The main idea of LTV is to extend the validity of the signature long into the future, when online CA services may theoretically no longer be available.
 An LTV signature is therefore not "fixed" and may require updating over time.

-Normally such an update is performed shortly before the TSA certificate that produced the most recent timestamp (either the main signature timestamp or a previous document timestamp) expires.
+Normally, such an update is performed shortly before the TSA certificate that produced the most recent timestamp (either the main signature timestamp or a previous document timestamp) expires.
 It involves validating this TSA certificate's chain, including the newly collected revocation information in the document, and adding a document timestamp.
-As long as the PDFSign component has access to the TSA details via the TimestampServer property, the Update method will perform these steps automatically.
+As long as the PDFSign component has access to the TSA details through the TimestampServer property, the Update method will perform these steps automatically.

-This process can be repeated indefinitely, beginning an archival loop where a chain of document timestamps is updated periodically to preserve the document's long-term status.
+This process can be repeated indefinitely, beginning an archival loop in which a chain of document timestamps is updated periodically to preserve the document's long-term status.
 This archival loop can be leveraged to extend the original signature's validity such that the whole continuous period from the expiration date of the first TSA certificate up to the current time is covered.

-Note that you will need to monitor the validity period of the latest document timestamp and remember to add a new one before it expires.
+Note: You will need to monitor the validity period of the latest document timestamp and remember to add a new one before it expires.
 If the TSA certificate has expired, any document timestamps it created will no longer be trusted, leaving the document unverifiable.

 We appreciate your feedback.
 If you have any questions, comments, or suggestions about this article please contact our support team at support@nsoftware.com.